Tender meat and crispy skin, a turkey leg slow-cooked in the oven, I can’t think of a tastier and easier way of cooking turkey.

 My turkey leg was huge, so I needed the whole 4 hours cooking time, if yours is a bit smaller, you will know is ready when the skin is crispy and deeply colored and the fork inserted in the flesh will encounter no resistance.
 The meat should be really really soft, almost falling off the bone.
 In case you are wondering why my turkey leg looks a bit weird at the joint: the problem was that it was too big to fit in the dish and I just didn’t manage to divide the leg at the joint.
 So I just cut the meat around the joint and then I was able to push the two leg parts together and get them in the pot. 🙂

 I served this dish with oven roasted potatoes and Brussels sprouts once and sautéed savoy cabbage the other time.
+And if you like turkey, you should really try two of my favorite turkey recipes: Pumpkin Turkey Curry and Turkey Meatballs in Turmeric Sauce.

 - 1 large whole turkey leg